Wiki Novelty and Counter-Arguments

 - Guardian Agent terminology (Gartner; wiki uses as procurement synonym for oversight layer)

-- “UEBA for Agents” colloquial branding (Insight Partners coining; wiki has softened this and uses architecturally-neutral agent behavioral monitoring in body content)
+- “UEBA for Agents” colloquial branding (Insight Partners coining; the wiki softens this to architecturally-neutral agent behavioral monitoring in body content)

 Part 2 — Counter-arguments a serious skeptic would push back on